shoaibsaikat/Android-BLE-Server-Client/README.md

 4. Now type the text you want to send from both client and server and click "Send".
 Message should arrive on the opposite device.

-# NOTE:
+# Issues:
-i.
-Sometimes it takes several scan to find device. ii.
-We're also getting BluetoothGattService as null, as a result client can't connect.
-Need to check why.
+1. Sometimes it takes several scan to find the server.
+2. We're getting BluetoothGattService null, if devices are connected multiple times (need to check why).
+For now to fix this, when done with the app turn off bluetooth on both devices.
+We can also implement turn off / on bluetooth from app before start advertising and scanning to bypass the issue.